wrr/rack-wwwhisper/heroku-doc.md

 wwwhisper service stores emails of users allowed to access your application.
 The emails are used ONLY to authorize access to the application.
-The service does not sent any messages to the email addresses, emails are not disclosed to third parties.
+The service does not send any messages to the email addresses, emails are not disclosed to third parties.

 wwwhisper does not store information which users accessed which